Mary – The Mother of Jesus

-Mary the mother of Jesus was a descendant of the house of David (Acts 2:30; 3:23), for it was through her alone that Jesus could literally be “the seed of David according to the flesh” (Romans 1:3).
+Mary, the mother of Jesus, was a descendant of the house of David (Acts 2:30; 3:23), for it was through her alone that Jesus could literally be “the seed of David according to the flesh” (Romans 1:3).
 She was highly favored of the Lord and blessed among women (Luke 1:28, 42).
 God chose her because she was chaste and pure.
 She was “waiting for the consolation of Israel” (Luke 2:25, 38; Mark 15:43).
 She spent her early life in Nazareth (Luke 1:26).
 She had a kinswoman, Elisabeth, the wife of Zacharias (Luke 1:36) and also had relatives in Cana, a village near Nazareth (John 2:1, 5).

-When the angel Gabriel declared to her that she would give birth to a son who would be the Savior through the Holy Spirit, Mary answered, “I am the Lord’s servant… May your word to me be fulfilled.
+When the angel Gabriel declared to Mary that she would give birth to a son who would be the Savior through the Holy Spirit, she answered, “I am the Lord’s servant… May your word to me be fulfilled.
 Then the angel left her” (Luke 1:38).
 She immediately accepted her calling despite the implications that came with it, being pregnant and not married.
 In middle eastern culture today, and more so at that time, she received persecution for being pregnant and not married.

 Mary was a virgin when she gave birth to Jesus (Luke 1:34–38), but she didn’t continue in that condition.
 For the Bible declares of Joseph, “But he had no union with her until she gave birth to a son.
 And he gave Him the name Jesus” (Matthew 1:25).
 The word ‘until’ shows that Joseph and Mary had normal sexual relations after Jesus was born.
-Jesus had four half-brothers: James, Joseph, Simon, and Judas (Matthew 13:55); and He also had half-sisters (Matthew 13:55–56).
+Jesus had four brothers: James, Joseph, Simon, and Judas (Matthew 13:55); and He also had sisters (Matthew 13:55–56).

 At twelve years old, Jesus went to the temple with his parents but remained behind at Jerusalem.
 After three days of searching for him, Mary and Joseph found Him at the temple.
 When asked why He hadn’t gone home with them, His response was that He should be doing His Father’s business (Luke 2:49).
-And Jesus returned and was subject to His parents and Mary “treasured up all these things in her heart” (Luke 2:51).
+And Jesus returned and was subject to His parents.
+And Mary “treasured up all these things in her heart” (Luke 2:51).